College of Arts and Sciences

 College of Arts and Sciences Departments and Degree Requirements

 The curriculum requirements are designed to assist students in the development of their academic plan.
 The undergraduate curriculum comprises lower division and upper division courses, integrating liberal arts and business disciplines into a coherent academic program.
 Inherent in this design is the sequencing of courses that develops a core of foundation and introductory level courses.
 Thus, the freshman and sophomore years are focused on preparing students for more in-depth study in the upper division courses.
 In the junior and senior years, students take courses to fully develop their majors, concentrations and minors, as well as higher level business and liberal arts coursework.

 Students work in concert with their advisors – professional academic advisors and departmental advisors – to plan their academic coursework and integrate course sequencing into the many facets of their overall educational plan.

 The curriculum requirements for each major/concentration/minor are listed with their respective academic department.

-College of Arts and Sciences Graduate Degree Programs
+College of Arts and Sciences Graduate Degree Program

-The College of Arts and Sciences offers two graduate degree programs: the MA in Communication and the MS in Applied Economics.
-These Arts and Sciences graduate programs are designed to provide Bryant undergraduates an option for a five-year Bachelor’s/ Master’s program.
-Bryant undergraduates can pursue a 152-hour, 4 + 1 plan leading to the completion of both the Bachelor’s degree (BS or BA) and the Master’s degree (MS or MA).
+The College of Arts and Sciences offers one graduate degree program: the MA in Communication.
+This Arts and Sciences graduate program is designed to provide Bryant undergraduates an option for a five-year Bachelor’s/ Master’s program.
+Bryant undergraduates can pursue a 152-hour, 4 + 1 plan leading to the completion of both the Bachelor’s degree (BS or BA) and the Master’s degree (MA).

 Arts and Sciences programs are based in the highly interactive, personalized learning environments that characterize the Bryant experience.
 Students are expected to work closely with faculty to develop the skills and habits required for professional success.